Deepak-Avadhya/FoodKart/README.md

 Foodkart:
 Description:
-Flipkart is starting a new online food ordering service.
+Foodkart is starting a new online food ordering service.
 In this Service, users can order food from a restaurant which is serviceable in their area and the restaurant will deliver it.
 Features:
 1. Restaurants can only serve one specialized dish.
 2. Restaurants can serve in multiple areas.